-- Sing independently, on pitch and in rhythm, with appropriate timbre, diction, and posture, and maintain a steady tempo in person and via Connected Learning. - Sing expressively, with appropriate dynamics, phrasing, and interpretation. - Perform easy rhythmic, melodic, and chordal patterns accurately and independently on rhythmic, melodic, and harmonic classroom instruments. - Read whole, half, dotted half, quarter, and eighth notes and rests in 2/4, 3/4, and 4/4 meter signatures. - Use a system (e.g., syllables, numbers, or letters) to read simple pitch notation in the treble clef in major keys. - Identify symbols and traditional terms referring to dynamics, tempo, and articulation and interpret them correctly. - Use standard symbols to notate, meter, rhythm, pitch, and dynamics in simple patterns presented by the teacher. - Use appropriate terminology in explaining music, music notation, music instruments and voices, and music performances. - Explain, using appropriate music terminology, their personal preferences for specific musical works and styles. - Identify by genre or style aural examples of music from various historical periods and cultures. - Describe in simple terms how elements of music are used in music examples from various cultures of the world. - Demonstrate audience behavior appropriate for the context and style of music performed.
+- Sing independently, on pitch and in rhythm, with appropriate timbre, diction, and posture, and maintain a steady tempo in person and via Connected Learning. - Sing expressively, with appropriate dynamics, phrasing, and interpretation. - Perform easy rhythmic, melodic, and chordal patterns accurately and independently on rhythmic, melodic, and harmonic classroom instruments. - Read whole, half, dotted half, quarter, and eighth notes and rests in 2/4, 3/4, and 4/4 meter signatures. - Use a system (e.g., syllables, numbers, or letters) to read simple pitch notation in the treble clef in major keys. - Identify symbols and traditional terms referring to dynamics, tempo, and articulation and interpret them correctly. - Use standard symbols to notate, meter, rhythm, pitch, and dynamics in simple patterns presented by the teacher.

+- Use appropriate terminology in explaining music, music notation, music instruments and voices, and music performances. - Explain, using appropriate music terminology, their personal preferences for specific musical works and styles. - Identify by genre or style aural examples of music from various historical periods and cultures. - Describe in simple terms how elements of music are used in music examples from various cultures of the world. - Demonstrate audience behavior appropriate for the context and style of music performed.

-Course Title: Middle School Choral/General Music
+Course Title: Middle School Choir

 Grade: 7 and 8

-7 th /8 th Grade Combined: Academy Ensemble

-7/8 Grade Girls: Shea Maris

-7/8 Grade Boys: Mare Falco

 Texts Used: Various music scores and films